 Managing Plugins and Themes

-From the site’s dashboard, you can access the plugins and themes sections.
-You can see how many of them are installed, which ones are active and inactive, their current version, etc.
+You can access the plugins and themes sections from the BlogVault dashboard.
+You can see how many themes and plugins are installed, which ones are active and inactive, their current version and so on.

 Like plugins and themes, you can also manage your WordPress users directly from BlogVault.